marekweb/cordite/readme.md

-# Express for CRA and API
+# Cordite: an Express stack for CRA and API

 This is a wrapper around Express designed for Create React App (CRA) front-end and a back-end API.